imgproxy/imgproxy.rb/README.md

 You can also enable `gs://...` URLs usage for the files stored in Google Cloud Storage with `use_gcs_urls` and `gcs_bucket` config options (or `IMGPROXY_USE_GCS_URLS` and `IMGPROXY_GCS_BUCKET` env variables).

+> [!IMPORTANT]
-**NOTE** that you need to explicitly provide GCS bucket name since Active Storage "hides" the GCS config.
+> You need to explicitly provide GCS bucket name since Active Storage "hides" the GCS config.

 ### Using with Shrine